Reliant Coffee Debuts At #271 On The Inc. 5000 List Of Fastest Growing Companies

 DAVIE, Fla., Sept.
-5, 2024 /PRNewswire/ -- Reliant Coffee, the leading provider of premium B2B automated bean-to-cup coffee subscription services, today announced that it has been named to the 2024 Inc. 5000 list, an exclusive ranking of the nation's fastest-growing private companies.
+05, 2024 (GLOBE NEWSWIRE) -- via IBN – Reliant Coffee, the leading provider of premium B2B automated bean-to-cup coffee subscription services, today announced that it has been named to the 2024 Inc. 5000 list, an exclusive ranking of the nation's fastest-growing private companies.
 Debuting at #271 among all companies, #14 in the Food and Beverage category and #32 in Florida, Reliant Coffee has established itself as a disruptive force in the coffee service sector.

-"We are honored to debut at number 271 on the Inc. 5000 list of fastest growing companies," said

-Marko Askic, Managing Director of Reliant Coffee.
-"Reliant Coffee is where state-of-the-art automation meets super-premium coffee.
-By leveraging our exclusive partnership with illycaffè

 The Inc. 5000 class of 2024 represents companies that have driven rapid revenue growth while navigating inflationary pressure, the rising costs of capital, and seemingly intractable hiring challenges.
 Among this year's top 500 companies, the average median three-year revenue growth rate is 1,637 percent.
 In all, this year's Inc. 5000 companies have added 874,458 jobs to the economy over the past three years.